brainstem-org/brainstem_support/docs/datamodel/permissions.md

 {: .important }
 > - Each Personal Attribute requires individual public sharing settings
 > - Only owners can modify public access settings
-> - Public status required for behavioral assays, data storage, and setups used in public projects
+> - Public status required for behavioral assays, data storage, setups, and licenses used in public projects

 ## Permission Management